Christopher Roederer

 Profile

-Christopher Roederer serves as Associate Dean for Academic Affairs and is a Professor of Law at the University of Dayton School of Law.
+Christopher Roederer serves as Interim Dean and is a Professor of Law at the University of Dayton School of Law.

 Professor Roederer’s research and scholarship is concentrated on constitutional law and comparative law with a focus on the intersection between constitutional law, democracy, and private law, be it torts, contracts, property, or the law of remedies.